Gifted and Talented Sections

 Talent Development 6th-8th Grade

 Advanced/accelerated math is also available for students in 7th Grade.
-Students in grades 7-8 may also qualify for advanced courses in Algebra I and Spanish I. These courses are taken for high school credit.
-Opportunities exist for students to pursue interests in theatre and the arts.
+8th Grade GT Students may also qualify for advanced coursework in Algebra I and Spanish I to earn high school credit.

 Talent Development 9th-12th Grade